christinalicence/crime_map/README.md

 #### Map

 The webiste uses Leaflet maps to generate a map with markers in the locations where crimes hav occured.
+You can scroll on this map and select an area you would like to see the crime information for.

 #### Postcode Search